proximax-storage/supercontract-examples/example/crowdfunding/README.md

-### This contract gathers specific amount of fund and send to recipient.
-If the fund amount does not meet the predefined value at certain timeframe, the fund will be return to the investor.
+### This contract is designed to gather a specific amount of funds and send them to a designated recipient.
+If the total fund does not meet the predefined target by a certain timeframe, the collected amount will be returned to the investors.

 #### ```init()```
-This function is used when deploying the contract.
-Contract caller is required to input amount to crowdfund in call parameter.
+This function is used during the deployment of the contract.
+The contract caller is required to specify the target amount for crowdfunding in the call parameters.

 #### ```contribute()```
-This function is to contribute to the crowdfunding.
-Contract caller is required to input amount to invest in the service payment column and caller's address in the call parameter.
+This function allows participants to contribute to the crowdfunding campaign.
+The contract caller must provide the investment amount in the service payment field, and the caller's address in the call parameters.

 #### ```distribute()```
-This function is to send the fund to the recipient.
-It should be call with autorun feature so that it will automatically send the fund or return the fund to investor at specific block height.
+This function handles the distribution of funds to the recipient.
+It should be executed with the autorun feature to ensure automatic distribution or return of the funds to investors at a specified block height.